eichblatt/litestream/docs/interface_livemusic.md

 #### 1. **Date Selection Context**

 - **Active when:** The user is browsing through dates
-- **Display:** Shows the currently selected date at the top of the screen
+- **Display:** Shows the currently staged date at the top of the screen
 - **Control focus:** All three knobs adjust the date components
 - **Actions available:** Press Select to play a show on the selected date